chiaraherzog/eutopsQC/README.md

 * `cores`: number of core to use for ChAMP normalisation.
 4 by default.
 * `overwrite`: if a beta matrix is present in the output directory already, overwrite = F prevents accidental overwriting.
 * `run.name`: provide run name
-* `beta.subset.compatible`: for EPIC version 2 only: should a version1/version2 compatible matrix be generated using the same rownames and probes?
+* `beta.subset.compatible`: for EPIC version 2 only: boolean - should a version1/version2 compatible matrix be generated using the same rownames and probes?

 IDAT processing only: